Groxalf/Trip_Service_Kata_Java/README.markdown

 A refactoring legacy code kata made by Sandro Mancuso.

-I cover the guidelines from his repo which consists to unit testing TripService class and refactor it after that breaking dependencies and ending in a well-crafted code that express the domain.
+I cover the guidelines from his repo which consists to unit testing TripService class and refactor it breaking dependencies and ending in a well-crafted code that express the domain.

 Here is the repository of Sandro Mancuso which contains the kata itself in many programming languages: